extend-commerce/docs/quick-order/Product_Tables_Setup.md

      ![Quick_Order_Setup](./images/quick-38.gif)

 By following these steps, you can quickly add, edit, or embed a product table in your store, making it easier for customers to browse and purchase products.
-If you need further assistance, feel free to reach out to our support team.
+If you need further assistance, feel free to reach out to our support team...